Tour de France & UCI World Championships

 The U23 men's road race at the 2019 UCI road World Championships in Yorkshire starts in Doncaster, and heads north to Hatfield and Thorne.
 It passes to the east of Pontefract and Castleford, going through Monk Fryston, then continues north to Sherburn-in-Elmet and Tadcaster.
-Then the race runs roughly parallel with the A1, across the river Nidd, and to Boroughbridge.
-From there, it veers west to Ripon, and continues to Pateley Bridge.
+Running roughly parallel with the A1, the race crosses the river Nidd, then reaches Boroughbridge.
+From there, it veers west to cross the A1 and get to Ripon, then it continues to Pateley Bridge.

-There's a climb of Greenhow Hill, before the riders head via Thruscross and Blubberhouses to Harrogate, for three laps of the Harrogate circuit before the finish line on West Park.
+There's a climb of Greenhow Hill, which is the main difficulty on the route, before the riders head via Thruscross and Blubberhouses to Harrogate, for three laps of the Harrogate circuit before the finish line on West Park.

 See also a Google map of the race route.